Senate rejection of Trump border emergency no longer certain

 Republicans control the Senate 53-47, meaning that four GOP defections would be enough to send the resolution blocking Trump's border emergency to the White House.
 The others are Sens.
 Susan Collins of Maine, Lisa Murkowski of Alaska and Rand Paul of Kentucky.

-Murkowski said in an interview that she would consider backing legislation "that actually does constrain" the president's emergency powers, but added, "At this point in time, we don't have it."

-If the Senate sends the resolution blocking Trump's border emergency to the White House, Congress would be highly unlikely to muster the two-thirds majorities needed to eventually override a veto.

-But final congressional approval of the resolution on Thursday would highlight a clash in which Trump was being forced to protect his signature campaign promise — building a wall along the U.S.-Mexico border — by vetoing legislation sent to him by a Republican-led Senate.
+But approval of the resolution would highlight a clash in which Trump was being forced to protect his signature campaign promise by vetoing legislation sent to him by a Republican-led Senate.
 Congress has never before voted to overturn a president's emergency declaration.

-"They'd like to win and short of that they don't want a jailbreak" with large numbers of Republicans defecting, Sen. John Cornyn, R-Texas, an adviser to Senate GOP leadership, said of the eleventh-hour White House lobbying effort.

 Under a 1976 law, presidents have wide discretion in determining when a national emergency has occurred.
 Congress can vote to block an emergency declaration, but the two-thirds majorities required to overcome presidential vetoes make it hard for lawmakers to prevail.

-Lee's proposal, released late Tuesday, says a presidential emergency would last 30 days unless Congress votes to extend it.
+Lee's proposal says a presidential emergency would last 30 days unless Congress votes to extend it.
 It would apply to future emergencies, not Trump's current border emergency.

-The White House wants to extend the 30-day period, perhaps to 30 days when Congress is in session, said one GOP aide familiar with the discussion who spoke on condition of anonymity to describe closed-door talks.

 A vote on Lee's plan was expected after Congress returns from a recess later this month.